Chart Color Schemes

 St Leonards has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact the area.
-Key projects include Lifestyle St Leonards - The Shores, Seaside Estate, Bluff Road Telecommunications Tower, and St Leonards Boat Ramp Upgrade.
-Below is a list detailing those most relevant.
+AreaSearch has identified eight projects likely impacting the region.
+Notable ones include Lifestyle St Leonards - The Shores, Seaside Estate, Bluff Road Telecommunications Tower, and St Leonards Boat Ramp Upgrade.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.